emwsc/BusinessProcessFlowManager/README.md

 # Disclaimer

 Use at your own risk.
-Tottaly unsupported, but works.
+Based on unsupported things, but works.